petermajor/SmartThingsSmarterCoffee/README.md

 ### Raspberry Pi

 #### Node.js on Raspberry Pi
-If you're using a Raspberry Pi, the standard Raspian install has a Node "lite" installation.
+If you're using a Raspberry Pi, the standard Raspian install has a really, really, really old version of Node installed.
 I haven't tested SmartThingsSmarterCoffee on that version of Node.js.
-I would recommend that you follow [these instructions](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) to install "proper" Node.js.
+I would recommend that you follow [these instructions](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) to install the latest version Node.js.

-The only difference is that I used `https://deb.nodesource.com/setup_6.x` instead of `https://deb.nodesource.com/setup_7.x`, so as to install the stable version of Node.js.

 #### Running as a Service